Provider Enrollment and Revalidation

 Provider Risk Category Assignments

-Section 455.460 of the Affordable Care Act (ACA) establishes a requirement for Medicare to collect an application fee for each "institutional provider of medical or other items or services and suppliers."
-The application fee is to be imposed on institutional providers that are newly enrolling, revalidating, or adding new practice locations.
-This fee will vary from year to year, based on adjustments made pursuant to the Consumer Price Index for Urban Areas (CPI-U), and as determined by CMS.
+Section 455.460 of the ACA establishes a requirement for Medicare to collect an application fee for each "institutional provider of medical or other items or services and suppliers."
+The application fee is required for institutional providers that are newly enrolling, revalidating, or adding new practice locations.
+This fee varies from year to year, based on adjustments made pursuant to the Consumer Price Index for Urban Areas (CPI-U), and as determined by CMS.

-An application fee of $569.00 is required for specified provider types beginning in January 2018.
+Effective January 1, 2019 through December 31, 2019, an application fee of $586.00 is required for specified provider types.
 Providers are required to pay their application fee by credit or debit card at the time of application submission.
 Providers are not required to pay the application fee to MaineCare if they have already paid the fee to MaineCare, Medicare, or another state Medicaid or Children's Health Insurance Program (CHIP).

-See the Application Fee Spreadsheet for more detail about provider types that will be required to pay an application fee for each new enrollment, maintenance, or revalidation application.
-This spreadsheet was updated on April 18, 2018.
+See the Application Fee Spreadsheet for more detail about provider types that are required to pay an application fee for each new enrollment, maintenance, or revalidation application.
+This spreadsheet was updated November 30, 2018.

 Home Health Agencies (HHA) and Durable Medical Equipment (DME): Surety Bonds